phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 919002
+#Total Number of Tweets: 1995782
-#Number of Clinton Tweets: 595172
+#Number of Trump Tweets: 919632
-#Number of Sanders Tweets: 252972
+#Number of Clinton Tweets: 595469
-#Number of Rubio Tweets: 249894
+#Number of Sanders Tweets: 253187
-#Number of Carson Tweets: 157848
+#Number of Rubio Tweets: 250153
-#Number of Bush Tweets: 110563
+#Number of Carson Tweets: 157946
-#Total Number of Tweets:
+#Number of Bush Tweets: 110684
 ---